liusolon/weatherhis/README.md

 # Weatherhis

-Weatherhis can create a trend-analysis graph of wearther history for some city in china.
+Weatherhis can create a trend-analysis graph of weather history for some city in China.

 Example: